danparizher/Pax-Academia/ENVIRONMENT.md

 5. Configure bot permissions.

-   You must specify the priveleged gateway intents for the bot through the [application portal](https://discord.com/developers/applications).
+   You must specify the privileged gateway intents for the bot through the [application portal](https://discord.com/developers/applications).

-   The bot requires the `message_content` priveleged gateway intent.
+   The bot requires the `message_content` privileged gateway intent.